• Skip to primary navigation

 Success Tips

-• Make sure to line the baking tray with parchment paper (not wax paper!) so the flatbread doesn't stick.
+• Make sure to line the baking tray with parchment paper (not wax paper!) so the flatbread won't stick.
 It also makes cleanup a breeze.

-• You can make this quinoa pizza without a large pancake spatula but the spatula makes it a lot easier to flip the flatbread.
+• A large spatula (like one you would use for pancakes) makes it a lot easier to flip the flatbread.

 A hand grabbing a piece of pizza from a parchment paper lined tray.